Ukiiki/atlas-mcp-server/README.md

-# Carl's Bad MCP Server
+# Atlas Bridge System

-A Model Context Protocol (MCP) server that provides AI-powered chamber management integration with the Atlas MemberClicks API for managing members, committees, and events.
+A Next.js chamber management platform with AI-powered assistance for extracting and managing chamber data.
+This system serves as a bridge to help chambers migrate their data from legacy systems to modern platforms.

 ## Features